Fujifilm X-E4 Comparison Review

 How do I find the shutter count on my Fujifilm X-E4?

 Fujifilm embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your X-E4 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your X-E4 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Fujifilm X-E4?